-The westbound side is based on an old garage, which was joined by a Shell garage in the 1970s.
+The westbound side was home to an old garage which survived the road widening and was joined by a Shell garage in the early 1970s.
 The old garage building is still there but is derelict, and now lost within the undergrowth.
 The new forecourt would have been accessible to traffic on both sides via the gap in the dual carriageway, but this was closed in the 1980s and replaced by the longer underpass which is used today.

 |Rufus Stone (westbound, 6 miles)|